6859-sp21/final-project-smart-street-bets/README.md

 * You could hover your mouse over a candlestick, and you will see the date and prices (open, close, low, high) of that data point.

 * You could change the mode, which is the period between data points.
-There are two modes: every 15 minutes, and every day.
+There are two modes: every 15 minutes (1D), and every day (3M).

+* If you are in the 1D mode, the new data point will come in as 15 minutes pass.